Menna-Shamloul/Kiddys/README.md

  * Codeanywhere-used to deploy the website.
  * Github-used to host and edit the website.
 ## Testing
+ * I tested that this page works in many browsers: chrome, edge, safari.
+ * I checked that this project is responsive, looks good and functions on all screen sizes using the devtools device toolbar.
+ * I checked that the navigations, header, about us,texts and contact us are all readable.
+ * I checked that the form works: requires entries in every field, only accept an email in the email field and the submit button works.
+### Validator Testing
+ * HTML
+ * CSS
+ * Accessibility

 ## Deployment
 ### To deploy the project
 The sit was deployed to GitHub pages.
 The steps to deploy;